 - Instruct the people around you to refrain from giving the baby any formula milk; let him/her get used to yours.

-- Feed as frequently as possible, even through the night, initially.
+- Feed as frequently as possible, even though the night, initially.

 - Babies are instinctual; he/she will search out your breast when you are close with the lips and mouth.
 Once they get the nipple they try to ‘latch’ on and start feeding.
 Make sure you get into the right position to get your baby to latch properly and feed.